 My favorite part about being a volunteer was forming a community with my fellow Volunteers in Mali.
-It was daunting to uplift your life for two years, travel to a foreign country, and start a new job.
+It was daunting to upend your life for two years, travel to a foreign country, and start a new job.
 But, learning from and getting to know the other volunteers opened my eyes to how many dedicated and amazing people join the Peace Corps.

 What was it like reintegrating into American culture?

 Reintegrating back into American culture was harder than I expected.
-After serving as an “ambassador” to the US for two years to everyone in my community, I was eye-opening to reckon with the reality of America.
+After serving as an “ambassador” to the US for two years to everyone in my community, it was eye-opening to reckon with the reality of America.
 Ultimately, it just required more time than I wanted.